afzalhussain23/Image-Based-CFD-Using-Deep-Learning/README.md

 ### Results so far

 The model is evaluated on geometries that are previously unknown to the model.
 The obtained results are realistic, competitive in accuracy; it successfully shows discontinuities in shock waves, emanating from ahead of the base of the step, and also captures the time-dependent development of the shock-waves.
 While this work has been performed on one problem specification, it illustrates the viability of data-driven approaches in computational fluid dynamics.
-Below a comparison between actual simulation and the predicted one by the model is shown for velocity, pressure and temperature at $$t = 1, 2 \& 3$$ seconds.
+Below a comparison between actual simulation and the predicted one by the model is shown for velocity, pressure and temperature at t = 1, 2 \& 3 seconds.

 ##### Velocity